-Buy in bulk.
-Buy gallon jugs of white vinegar for cleaning the litterbox (at Smart & Final, or occasionally in smaller qualitities at other places such as the 99 Cent store).
-Get paper towels in quantity for cleaning.
+Buy gallon jugs of distilled white vinegar for cleaning the litterbox (at Smart & Final, or occasionally in smaller quantities at other places such as the 99 Cent store).
+Get paper towels in bulk for cleaning.
 Buy hay by the bale or in bulk from the horse stables or feed stores to save big bucks on hay and litter.
-A bale of oat mix or Timothy hay costs from $15-25 and will last a long time.
+A bale of oat mix or Timothy hay costs from $11-13 and will last a long time.
 If you only have one or two bunnies, you will want to buy hay by the bag so it will be fresh; however, you can split a bale with other rabbit people.
-You can get away with very small amounts of bunny litter if you use newspaper with lots of hay on top in the litter boxes.

-Shop at discount stores.
-Go to stores such as Smart & Final, Big Lots, Target, or Ross where you can find big trays (or actual litter boxes) and food and water crocks.
-The concrete mixing tubs at Home Depot are large and inexpensive.
+Go to discount stores where you can find big trays (or actual litter boxes) and food and water crocks.
+The concrete mixing tubs are large and inexpensive.
 Make sure the tubs or trays are made of hard plastic—you don’t want bunny to chew and swallow his box!
-Use white vinegar when you clean the box and you’ll never have to replace it.
-Get sheets to cover your plastic desk/chair mats at a thrift store or a yard sale.
-You can save money on the hard plastic mats or linoleum under your rabbit’s pen by shopping at CostCo or other discount stores.
-GoodWill occasionally sells pet carriers, the hard plastic kind.
+Use distilled white vinegar when you clean the box and you’ll never have to replace it.
+Hardware stores may sell small pieces of linoleum to protect your floor.